Hypnosis Hypnotism HistoryNovember 7, 2018

 Hypnotherapist Ian Smith will be able to answer all of your questions.

-Hypnosis is a heightened state of mental awareness which takes place when someone is mentally concentrating on doing something.
+Hypnosis is a heightened state of mental awareness that takes place when someone is mentally concentrating on doing something.

 Hypnosis and hypnotherapy when used together are amazing.